dividab/graphql-norm/README.md

 This function returns an object with information about the denormalization result.
 The following properties are available on the returned object:

-- **data**: This is the data for the query as it would have been returned from a GraphQL server.
+- **data**: This is the data for the query as it would have been returned from a GraphQL serverl, or `undefined` is the query could not be completely fulfilled from the data in `normMap`.
-- **partial**: A boolean value indicating if the returned data is only a partial result (true), or the full result (false).
-A partial result may be returned if the `normMap` parameter does not contain enough data to fulfill the entiry query.
 - **fields**: An object where each property is an normlized object key, and the value is a `Set` of used fields.
 This can be useful for tracking which key/fields will affect this query data.
 If an tuple of this object and the data is stored, each time a new normalized result is merged a cache we can check if the new normalized data being merged contains any of the keys/fields of this query then it is affected by the merge, otherwise not.
 This is similar to the approach used [by relay](https://relay.dev/docs/en/thinking-in-graphql#achieving-view-consistency) for tracking changes.

 ### merge()